What is Constructive Trust Claims

 2. The other party has been deprived or suffered a loss because of the enrichment (i.e. corresponding deprivation); and

 3. There is an absence of a juristic reason for the enrichment – in other words, there is no legal reason for the enrichment.1

 Once unjust enrichment has been established, the claimant may be entitled to either a constructive trust or a monetary award.
 The constructive trust would give the claimant an interest in the property or estate, either in whole or in part, through a court declaration.

 In order to obtain a constructive trust proprietary remedy, the claimant spouse would then need to show that:

 1. There is a sufficiently strong causal connection (i.e. a clear link) between their contributions and the acquisition, preservation, maintenance or improvement of the property/estate in question, and

 2. That a monetary award would not be sufficient.2

-Nothing in this article should be considered or relied on as legal advice or opinion.
+We highly discourage anyone from seeking out legal advice through this article.
 This article only provides general information and should you have any further questions regarding the wills, estates and constructive trust claims, please contact us to book a free initial consultation 905-366-0202 or through our website here.